UpstateIndie/UpstateIndie.github.io/_posts/2019-12-17-T3DPlayerAnim_I.md

 <b>3-</b> Write a script that leverages the power of Torque's TSShapeConstructor to add your animations to the shape.
 <br><br>

 And there you have it!
 You are now free to integrate any mixamo characters or animations into your projects in 3 easy steps.
 All without ever having to touch a modeling app.
-In the following tutorial we will be breaking down those movement states a bit, looking closer at the <b>TSShapeConstructor<b> commands and how they work.
+In the following tutorial we will be breaking down those movement states a bit, looking closer at the <b>TSShapeConstructor</b> commands and how they work.
 <br><br>
 I hope you enjoyed this learning process as much as I did creating this tutorial.
 The main take away here is that you don't let Torque boggle your mind.
 Torque can be a bit daunting at first but once you learn the ropes it's as easy as <b>1, 2, 3</b>!
 <br><br>